NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Friedman Numbers

+**Date:** Friday, March 6

+**Speaker:** Jeff Rushall (NAU)

+**Abstract:**  Friedman numbers are positive integers that can be formed by combining the digits of the integer using any of addition, subtraction, multiplication, division and exponentiation.
+For instance, 25 and 688 are Friedman numbers because 25 = 5^2 and 688 = 86x8.
+In the presentation I will show interesting examples of Friedman numbers, and discuss the various variations of Friedman numbers (via adding more operations, or insisting on non-repeating digits, or searching for PRIME Friedman numbers, etc.).
+The processes involved border on numerology, but they are certainly entertaining.
+A flyer is attached for your perusal.

+The faculty guest is John Neuberger.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS20-03-06.pdf)]

 ### The Moving Sofa Problem

 **Date:** Friday, February 28

 **Speaker:** Jeff Rushall (NAU)

 **Abstract:** In the presentation I will explain the titular problem: what is the largest "sofa" that can be moved around a 90-degree corner (with no tilting or twisting allowed)?
 This is essentially the 2-D version of the classic "ladder problem" from calc I.  It turns out that this 2-D version is not so easy to solve.

 The faculty guest is Gina Nabors.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS20-02-28.pdf)]